October 9-12, 2019

 This is a very physical and demanding class.

-- It is not required that you provide your own boat, however, if your department has a rescue boat, we encourage that you bring it.
-We request no more than three personnel per boat.
+- It is not required, but strongly encouraged that you provide your own boat.
+If your department has a rescue boat, we encourage that you bring it to become familiar with the specific requirements and handling of that vessel.
+We recommend no more than three personnel per boat.

 4 Easy Ways To Register